 Eating out in expensive restaurants every single night during your 2-week holiday will rapidly increase your travel budget.
 Rental cottages in Finland are usually equipped with modern and spacious kitchen, where cooking isn’t only a pleasure, but a fun way to spend time together with your friends and family – whoever you’re travelling with.

-2. You don’t need to share sauna with strangers
+2. You don’t need to share the sauna with strangers

 3. You will have a private beach for line-free tanning

 Most cottages in Finland are located by the sea or by a lake.
-And why not – including all the islands, we have more than 46,000 kilometers of coastline and almost 200,000 lakes.
-There’s plenty of shore to share.
+And why not – including all the islands, we have more than 46,000 kilometres of coastline and almost 200,000 lakes.
+There are plenty of shores to share.

 You are very likely to find a remote beach cottage where to work on your line-free tan with no one around.
 But remember sunscreen and a hat!
 Despite popular belief, it really is possible to burn yourself under the Finnish sun.
-Especially in springtime, when snow is reflecting the sun so strongly that it might even double the ultraviolet radiation.
+Especially in springtime, when the snow reflecting the sun might even double the ultraviolet radiation.

 Having a private beach at your rental cottage is extremely practical also in winter.
 You can drill a hole in the ice for winter swimming, but if you have never done it before, make sure to ask the cottage owner for help or advice.
-In case the idea of dipping yourself into zero-degree water feels too scary, you can try the easier way; Just go rolling in the snow during your sauna break and run quickly back to the hot sauna.
+In case the idea of dipping yourself into zero-degree water feels too scary, you can try the simpler option; Just go rolling in the snow during your sauna break and sprint back to the hot sauna.

 There’s hardly any hotel where all this is possible without an extra charge.
 But it’ll be possible in nearly every rental cottage throughout the country.